 We have indirect evidence of warming effects on maerl and Lophelia habitats, based on laboratory observations of temperature sensitivity in the individual species.
-However, there has been little direct observation of climate-related change in situ and we require more detailed understanding of how changes in the reefs and maerl matrices will affect the communities they support.
-The science relating to acidification effects on particular benthic species is sound, but further evidence is required on a wider range of species and whole-community and functional effects.
+However, there are current programmes (e.g. nationally via the benthic UKOA) which will help to advance our understanding of how changes in the reefs and maerl matrices will affect the communities they support.
+The science relating to acidification effects on particular benthic species is sound, but further evidence is required on a wider range of species and whole-community, over different functional effects, in relation to other stressors and ecological interactions.
+Information on ocean acidification predictions, including changes in carbonate chemistry: mainly pH, total alkalinity (TA) and dissolved inorganic carbon (DIC) is included in Williamson et al., 2012/13 ocean acidification report card.
 We currently lack the capability to make quantitative predictions about the nature and extent of any future temperature-driven shifts in benthic species distributions.
-Hiscock et al., (2004) have developed a conceptual framework for identifying species potentially affected by future temperature increases and quantitative models for predicting future distributions have been developed for marine fish.
+Hiscock et al. (2004) have developed a conceptual framework for identifying species potentially affected by future temperature increases and quantitative models for predicting future distributions have been developed for marine fish.
 However, we are, as yet, unaware of such models being developed for predicting future species distributions or community-level effects in marine benthos.
 The lack of such predictive capability for both warming- and acidification-effects makes it difficult to translate evidence on links between climate and benthos into forecasts for future conditions.
 Additionally, we have little understanding about the interactive effects of ocean warming, stratification and acidification.
 Based on this information, we place a low level of confidence in our predictions of what could happen in future.